manni8436/dinotopia/README.md

 #### Accessibility

-Overall I am happy with my Accessibility scores with being around mid 80s and high 90s at the moment, improvements can be made to improve those scores at a further date.
+Overall I am happy with my Accessibility scores with being around mid 80s and high 90s at the moment, improvements can be made to those scores at a further date.

 #### Best Practices